 Dressing in Office

 The office environment in Singapore is quite formal, so it is necessary to keep a blazer and warm shirt in your office closet, for women, a poncho or cashmere sweater is also a good choice.
-In some companies, due to the nature of the business, employees are required to wear shirts and ties, and shirts must be ironed and changed daily, not wrinkled.
+In certain companies, employees are mandated to wear shirts and ties, with the requirement that shirts must be ironed and changed daily, ensuring a crisp and unwrinkled appearance.

-Singapore is a traditional and modern country, with 75% Chinese, influenced by the traditional Chinese culture, washing clothes, ironing clothes are women or maids thing, it has to iron after washing clothes every time.
+Singapore is a blend of tradition and modernity, with 75% of its population being Chinese.
+Influenced by traditional Chinese culture, the practice of washing and ironing clothes is traditionally associated with women or maids, and it is customary to iron clothes after washing them every time.
 Basically, Singaporean households have a relatively large laundry room with a foldable ironing board.
-The reason for using a foldable ironing board is that because of the high frequency of ironing clothes, a vertical ironing board has to be supported before each use and also needs to be put away after use, which seems to be more troublesome, so a foldable ironing board is more popular in Singapore.
+The preference for using a foldable ironing board in Singapore stems from the high frequency of ironing clothes.
+Unlike a vertical ironing board that requires support before each use and needs to be put away after use, a foldable ironing board is more popular as it offers convenience and ease of storage.

 Dressing in public places